000

 What Happens When You Do This Right

-• Your marketing will feel more focused and less chaotic
+• Your marketing feels more focused and less chaotic

 1. TAM is everyone who could ever buy from you.
 You can ignore it.

-2. SAM is who you are able to serve based on your structure.
+2. SAM is who you can serve based on your structure.

-3. SOM is who you can realistically acquire based on current resources and reach.
+3. SOM is who you can realistically acquire with current resources and reach.

 Need Help Doing This?

-We help companies in the Midwest, across Oklahoma, and beyond define their true SOM, restructure their marketing to focus on real acquisition paths, and build sales enablement around it.
+Animus Digital helps companies across the Midwest and Oklahoma define true SOM, restructure marketing for real acquisition paths, and build sales enablement around it.